 Not necessarily.

-Many homeowners assume that an older water heater automatically needs replacement, but that's not always true.
+Many homeowners assume an older water heater automatically needs replacement.
+That's not always true.

-During this inspection, the existing water heater remained operational and showed no immediate signs of failure.
+During this inspection, the existing water heater was still operational and showed no immediate signs of failure.

-How Can Homeowners Protect Themselves From Poor Plumbing Work?
+How Can You Protect Yourself From Poor Plumbing Work?

 Before hiring any plumbing contractor, ask questions about the proposed installation.